JCVenterInstitute/NSForest/README.md

 ## License

-This project is licensed under the MIT License - see the https://opensource.org/licenses/MIT file for details
+This project is licensed under the MIT License - see the https://opensource.org/licenses/MIT for details

 ## Acknowledgments